History

 Playing in Botterils field behind the back of Hunmanby hall school

-In 1958 the band was disbanded due to national service and the village was without it's band for more then 20 years.
+In 1958 the band was disbanded due to national service and the village was without its band for more than 20 years.

 1978